apache/incubator-livy/docs/README.md

 ## API Docs (Scaladocs and Javadocs)

-You can build just the Livy scaladocs or javadocs by running `mvn package scala:doc` or `mvn javadoc:aggregate` from the `LIVY_HOME` directory.
+You can build just the Livy javadocs by running  `mvn javadoc:aggregate` from the `LIVY_HOME` directory, or the Livy scaladocs by running `mvn scala:doc` in certain modules.
+(Scaladocs do not currently build in every module)

 When you run `jekyll build` in the `docs` directory, it will also copy over the scaladocs and javadocs for the public APIs into the `docs` directory (and then also into the `_site` directory).